 - Quietness is a priority at Greenwood County Hospital.
 In our efforts to provide a restful, healing environment, the following items are prohibited: alcoholic beverages, disruptive or violent behavior, smoking, street drugs and weapons.

-- We understand that hospitals care be noisy.
+- We understand that hospitals can be noisy.
 We ask that you help control noise by:

 - Speaking softly